akczcz/akv2k8s/README.md

-# Implementation of akv2k8s
+# Implementation of akv2k8s in Azure Kubernetes Services (AKS)
-Demo implementation of akv2k8s in AKS
+This is LAB implementation of akv2k8s in AKS.
+LAB uses imperative way of deployment (Azure CLI commands in this case).
+You will use probably declarative way of deployment resources in your environment, in a meaning of definition of service instance using Azure Resource Manager (ARM) templates, Bicep, or Terraform type of deployment.

 # Prerequisities
 You need such prerequisities: